Month 5, Week 4

-- Your baby may need some fiber in her diet to stay regular.
+- Your baby may need some fiber in their diet to stay regular.
 Try prunes, pear juice, or oatmeal.

 Your Baby's Development This Week

 Your baby's squeals and coos are transforming into the goo-goo's and ga-ga's you've been expecting to hear.
-She's been listening to you closely, and now she's mimicking your sounds and inflections.
+They have been listening to you closely, and now they are mimicking your sounds and inflections.

 Here's what to expect from your talker-in-training:

 - You'll hear one-syllable sounds like "ba" and "ga" now.
-In about a month, she'll repeat sounds to say things like "mama" and "la-la."
+In about a month, they'll repeat sounds to say things like "mama" and "la-la."

 - Your baby may practice the same sound for a day or more before moving onto another sound.
-Her babbling doesn't mean anything, so don't record her first word in the baby book yet!
+Their babbling doesn't mean anything, so don't record their first word in the baby book yet!

-- Encourage your baby to become a conversationalist: Repeat any recognizable syllables back to her whenever she babbles.
+- Encourage your baby to become a conversationalist: Repeat any recognizable syllables back to them whenever they babble.

 Month 5, Week 4 Tips